-Hence, a signal is only a means of transport like an edge in a network.
-Regarding information, there exists no formal definition and the interpretation of the word is different in various fields.
-Common properties of information are reduction of uncertainty, relevance, redundancy freeness and newness.
+Hence, a signal is only a means of transport, such as an edge in a network.
+Regarding information, there is no formal definition, and the word's interpretation is different in various fields.
+Common properties of information are reduction of uncertainty, relevance, redundancy, freeness, and newness.

-In practice, information is gained by knowledge of context and respective processing of primary signal, i.e. raw data from objects such as sensors.
+In practice, information is gained by knowledge of context and respective processing of the primary signal, i.e., raw data from objects such as sensors.
 Examples of data streams are given in Figure 4.2 and 4.3.
-As we can see, not only the means of transfer but also the context of data streams in application may vary significantly.
+As we can see, the means of transfer and the context of data streams in an application may vary significantly.

-In general, information is typically something which is extracted from data by knowledge of the task at hand.
+In general, information is typically something that is extracted from data by knowledge of the task at hand.
 As such, information stands between data and knowledge.